XH-DP3/Airbnb-Price-Analysis-in-Athens/README.md

-# STAT 301 Project: An Inferential Analysis of Factors Influencing Airbnb Prices in Athens
-This project was developed as part of STAT 301: Statistical Modelling for Data Science at UBC, consisted of two individually completed stages followed by a collaborative final stage.
+An Inferential Analysis of Factors Influencing Airbnb Prices in Athens This project was developed as part of STAT 301: Statistical Modelling for Data Science at UBC, consisted of two individually completed stages followed by a collaborative final stage.

 It explores the factors influencing Airbnb prices in Athens, Greece, through a complete data science workflow, from acquiring data online to presenting conclusions in a reproducible Jupyter Notebook report.